fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Functionality: Refresh the browser and take us to a blank sign in form.
 Input data and actions: We introduce a username input and click the logo : federicodelucchi@gmail.com Expected Result: Take us to a new sign in form with blank inputs.
-Obtained Result: The webapp took us to a new sign in form and refreshed the browser.

 8)
 Title : Should take us to the sign up form.